The Block Editor

 The Block Editor in Publii provides all the functionalities that you'd expect from an editor, and more besides.
 However, unlike other editors that include extensive, intrusive toolbars at all times, the block editor's toolbars are hidden by default, opening only when needed.
 A key element of getting the most from the block editor is understanding where these toolbars are, what they do, and how to access them.
 For the sake of clarity, we will refer to these toolbars as the Insert Toolbar, the Conversion Toolbar, the Formatting Toolbar, and the Inline Editor.

 The Conversion and Formatting Toolbars allow for content in an existing block to be modified at any time; useful if you change your mind during editing.
 The Formatting Toolbar will be especially important as we move through the various functions included in the Block Editor; if there are any feature-specific options, they will appear in this toolbar.
-To access these toolbars, click on the block you wish to modify, then click on the Ellipses icon to the right of the block; the toolbars will appear at the top-left and the top-right of the block:
+To access these toolbars, you will need to select the block you wish to modify by hovering your mouse cursor over the block, then clicking on the Double Ellipses icon to the left of the block; this will highlight the block, and the toolbars will appear at the top-left and the top-right of the block.

 With that out of the way, lets take a look at the functions available in each of the toolbars.